 Famed film-critic Roger Ebert has died today just two days after telling the world that the cancer he’d been fighting for years had returned.
 There are many people in our lives who make an impact on us in various ways.
 Sometimes they’re obvious like the love of your parents or the help of a close friend or even a smile you might get each day from the girl who hands you that morning coffee at Starbucks.
 Roger Ebert affected my life both directly and indirectly.

 I read his posting just this morning, before hearing of his death, and I immediately took it as a final goodbye.
-It seemed absolutely clear to me that all his talk about slowing down and being able to do things was cover for the opening statements of laser-like finality.
-“Thank you.
+It seemed absolutely clear to me that all his talk about slowing down and being able to do things was cover for his opening statements of laser-like finality: “Thank you.
 Forty-six years ago on April 3, 1967, I became the film critic for the Chicago Sun-Times.
 Some of you have read my reviews and columns and even written to me since that time.
 Others were introduced to my film criticism through the television show, my books, the website, the film festival, or the Ebert Club and newsletter.
-However you came to know me, I’m glad you did and thank you for being the best readers any film critic could ask for.”
+However you came to know me, I’m glad you did and thank you for being the best readers any film critic could ask for.“

 Reading those words brought back some very fond memories.
 As I began to recall them, quite incredibly, the news feed updated alerting me to his death.